 Uncommon Sound by John Engel is the definitive guide to the famous left handed guitarists who have shaped the world of music.
 It is the ultimate coffee table book for southpaw players, and you can read my review here.

 I have also put together a further list of 41 left handed bassists that changed the face of music.
 Make sure to check that article out as well!

 Who is the MOST Famous Left Handed Guitarist?

-Jimi Hendrix is probably the most famous left handed guitarist from this huge list.
-Although his career spanned just 4 years before his untimely death at 27, he is recognized as being one of the most iconic and influential guitarists of all time.
+Jimi Hendrix is arguably the most famous left handed guitarist on this huge list.
+Although his career spanned just 4 years before his untimely death at the age of 27, he is recognized as being one of the most iconic and influential guitarists of all time.

-Or check out my huge list of 100+ Famous Left Handed People for additional left handed musicians, artists, move-stars, entrepreneurs, and more!
+Also check out my huge list of 100+ Famous Left Handed People for additional left handed musicians, artists, movie-stars, entrepreneurs, and more!